 Do edX certificates have value?

-Yes, the e-learning tool’s certificates are highly regarded. edX degree programs are equivalent to academic degrees, as well as all certificates might well be listed on your CV to demonstrate your accomplishments to future employers.
+Yes, the e-learning tool’s verified certificates are highly regarded. edX degree programs are equivalent to academic degrees, as well as all certificates might well be listed on your CV to demonstrate your accomplishments to future employers.
 As Harvard and MIT established the platform, it has a lot of value.

 Is it possible to list edX courses on your resume?

-Yes, you can list the certificates you’ve earned from completing edX courses on your resume to make it more appealing to employers. edX plays a significant role in creating a solid resume for you and can be a valuable addition to the Linkedin profile of learners as well.
+Yes, you can list the verified certificates you’ve earned from completing edX courses on your resume to make it more appealing to employers. edX plays a significant role in creating a solid resume for you and can be a valuable addition to the Linkedin profile of learners as well.
 It makes a substantial impact on employers who are sure of your skills.

 Is edX Worth It?